Martin Kilduff

 Martin Kilduff is a British academic.
-He is the Professor of Management at the UCL School of Management.
+He is the Professor of Management and Director of Research at the UCL School of Management.

 Early life

 Martin Kilduff grew up in the Camden Town area of London, England.
 He attended Primrose Hill primary school followed by Quintin grammar school.
 His higher education was pursued in the U.S. He received his BA and MBA from Washington State University and his MS and PhD from Cornell University.

 Career

 Kilduff was an assistant professor of Organizational Behavior at INSEAD, professor of management at Pennsylvania State University, the Kleberg/King Ranch Centennial Professor of Management at the University of Texas at Austin, and the Diageo Professor of Management Studies at the University of Cambridge.
 He is a professor of management at the UCL School of Management.